 Founded in 1944, CancerCare is the leading national organization providing free, professional support services and information to help people manage the emotional, practical and financial challenges of cancer.
-Our comprehensive services include counseling and support groups over the phone, online and in person, educational workshops, publications and financial and co-payment assistance.
-All CancerCare services are provided by oncology social workers and world-leading cancer experts.
+Our comprehensive services include case management, counseling and support groups over the phone, online and in person, educational workshops, publications and financial and co-payment assistance.
+All CancerCare services are provided by master's-prepared oncology social workers and world-leading cancer experts.